-Education Department Wants To Protect Student-Loan Debt Collectors
+Education Department Wants To Protect Student Loan Debt Collectors

 Updated at 11:09 a.m.
 ET

-Student-loan debt collectors have been accused of deceiving and abusing student borrowers and have been sued by attorneys general in a handful of states.
+Student loan debt collectors have been accused of deceiving and abusing student borrowers and have been sued by attorneys general in a handful of states.
 Now, they may be getting some relief.

 The debt collectors, that is.
 Not their customers.